 (This article and the artwork is copyrighted and may not be reprinted without the written permission of Sally Blanchard.
 Contact us for permission.
 If this article is on any other website, it is without my permission)

 For the first ten years or so that I was working with parrots, play and toys were not considered a necessary part of a companion parrot’s life.
 The toys that were available were unimaginative and sometimes dangerous.
 I remember discussions with various breeders and bird shop owners who believed that parrots didn’t really need toys.
 They especially believed that breeding birds didn’t need toys and that providing them with play objects would keep them from breeding.
 With more study of wild parrots, we now know that “play objects” are an important part of bonding and mating rituals of many parrots.
-Not too long ago I was looking through some old Bird Talk magazines from the mid 1980s and, as I recall, there was only one or two ads for bird toys.
-Within a few years after that people began to realize that play was incredibly important to a companion parrot’s life and more and more toy companies started creating more and more ways for parrots to play.
+Not too long ago I was looking through some old parrot magazines from the mid-1980s and, as I recall, there were only one or two ads for bird toys.
+Within a few years after that people began to realize that play was incredibly important to a companion parrot’s life and more and more toy companies started creating more and more toys and ways for parrots to play.

 As we begin to learn more about wild parrots, there is evidence that they play.
 They play with objects and they play games with each other.
 In Australia, Rose-breasted cockatoos have been observed flying in and out of willy-willies (we call them dust devils).
 They fly in and let the spiraling wind take them up and around for a half a minute or so.
 The only plausible explanation for this behavior is simply because they have fun doing it.
 A flock of Galahs may actually follow these vortices for some distance until it dissipates or they are tired of the game.
 Rose-breasteds and little Corellas have also been observed playing by hanging onto the blades of windmills and going around and around on roof turbines.
 This game can be quite competitive among the birds as they vie for the best locations on the blades.
 Shoving another bird off of the windmill seems to be a normal part of this behavior.
 Various parrot family birds have also been observed rolling around and playing with objects.
 I have watched several videos of wild African greys landing in trees.
 Some of them land on very thin branches and when they land, the branches bounce the birds up and down and all around.
 It is obvious that some of these greys could have landed on more stable branches but choose the bouncy branches.
 After spending a great deal of time with companion grey parrots and watching how playfully acrobatic they can be, It makes sense to me that the wild greys like to land on the bouncy branches because it is fun.